 Daisy is thrilled to be joining the Mudlark team!
 Originally from Columbus, Ohio, Daisy received her B.A. in Black Studies from Denison University.
 She started her career as an administrative professional in management consulting before transitioning to the non-profit sector in 2016.
-Outside of her work as Head of Content & Community at Paige & Paxton, Inc., she most recently managed the Banking On Our Future youth financial literacy program in Chicago, as a Youth Empowerment Program Manager for Operation HOPE, Inc.
+Formerly the Head of Content & Community at Paige & Paxton, Inc., she also most recently managed the Banking On Our Future youth financial literacy program in Chicago, as a Youth Empowerment Program Manager for Operation HOPE, Inc.